sd2020spring/PyRacer-The-Game/README.md

 5 - Road holds to the right.
 +------------------------------------------------------------------------------------------------------------------+
 The '\__init__()' function defines the possible pieces of the track that can be put together.
-The 'generate()' function uses the predefined pieces for a track witten with strings to make a complete track.
+The 'generate()' function uses the predefined pieces for a track written with strings to make a complete track.

 ##### In addition to these classes there is the fundamental 'main' function.

 #### The 'main' Function:
 The 'main()' function is used to run the game, manage which objects render, and play music, along with saving data and pulling data to be read by the objects that need it.
-First all the objects are initialized and then in the following while loop all of the interactions (from user input, to collision detection, to the head-up display and ui) are handled.
+First all the objects are initialized and then in the following while loop all of the interactions (from user input, to collision detection, to the head-up display and UI) are handled.
 ##### The while loop:
 Although dispersed, the while loop in this function can be split into three overall concepts: Graphics Rendering, User Input, and Collision Detection.
 Two of the three concepts are presented in the 'ingame == False' statement while all three are presented in the 'ingame == True' statement.